helins/kafka.clj/README.md

 ;; The job is done.
-;; Let's commit the offsets so next time we won't forget where we ended.
+;; Let's synchronously commit the offsets so next time we won't forget where we ended.
 ;; This will commit the offset of the last record from the last time we polled records.
 (consume/commit-sync C)